OB7-IRD/observe-logbooks-reader-webapp/website-documentation/docs/index.md

         api-traitement # Code for conecting, getting infos for the Observe api

-        media
+        media # Where the referential are stocked

         palangre-syc  # Code related to the Seychelles' longliners logbooks

-        webapps # Code for the common parts
+        webapps # Code for the common parts - when the operator get to fill the the form

-        website # Where the specificities of development are

             media # temporary files - where the dropped logbooks are stocked before being send

-            ...
+        website # Where the settings are - (?)

+        manage.py # file needed to launch the app